abdul-furkhan/Train-Delay-Prediction/README.md

 ## Author

-**Abdul Furkhan** – I led the project and collaborated with peers as part of my Bachelor’s in CSE (Data Science).
+**Abdul Furkhan** – Developed this project independently as part of my Bachelor’s in CSE (Data Science).
-> This project demonstrates my skills in **data preprocessing, machine learning, and predictive analytics**, and shows my interest in solving real-world logistical challenges with data-driven solutions.
+> This project demonstrates my skills in **data preprocessing, machine learning, and predictive analytics**, and reflects my ability to solve real-world operational challenges using data-driven solutions.

 ---